Art & Design

 IMPACT

 Our high-quality Art and Design curriculum equips pupils with the confidence to use a range of techniques and mediums to create their own artwork.
-It also promotes individual expression and the understanding that art is a way of communication.
+It also promotes individual expression, inclusivity and the understanding that art is a way of communication.
 The children display a sense of pride over their creations which is evident in displays within classrooms and around the school showcasing their work.